Volesti: Volume Approximation and Sampling for Convex Polytopes in R: Applications

 We compare the results with the database for financial crises in European countries proposed in~\citep{ESRB17}.
 The only listed crisis for this period is the sub-prime crisis (from December 2007 to June 2009).
-Notice that Figure~\ref{fig:indicators} (plot scripts in the Appendix~\ref{apnd:fig12}) successfully points out $4$ crisis events in that period ($2$ crisis and $2$ warning periods) and detects sub-prime crisis as a W-shape crisis.
+Notice that Figure~\ref{fig:indicators} successfully points out $4$ crisis events in that period ($2$ crisis and $2$ warning periods) and detects sub-prime crisis as a W-shape crisis.